Skip to main content

 Meet the Museums at Kensington Central Library

-Leighton House and Sambourne House are delighted to team up with Kensington Central Library as they join the national campaign 'Warm Welcome Spaces', aimed at supporting residents during the coldest months of the year when heating costs are at their highest, by offering hot drinks and a space to meet other people.
-Our Learning Team will be offering a series of free workshops on Object Handling as well as facilitating our popular Stitching Circle sessions, previously hosted at Leighton House.
+Leighton House and Sambourne House are delighted to team up with Kensington Central Library Join our Learning and Curatorial team as they will offer a series of free workshops and talks.
 All sessions are free and open to the public; participants don't need to pre-book, simply turn up on the day!

 The Royal Society annual Summer Science Exhibition showcases nine flagship exhibits, and runs a packed programme of talks, hands-on activities and drop-in workshops, across six days of exploration and discovery .
 Leighton House was invited to participate in July 2023, following the success of our learning programme 'Exploring Sound and Creating Music, which was funded by a Places of Science grant from the Royal Society.